alexanderaleskin/telegram_django_bot/README.rst

 Deep in details
 ------------------

-In this chapter, we will analyze how everything works under the hood.
-The main task of the library is to unify the code and provide frequently used functions when developing a bot, so a lot of logic is based on resources and paradigms Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_ .
+In this chapter, we will analyze how everything works.
+The main task of the library is to unify the code and provide frequently used functions for developing a bot, that is why a lot of logic is based on resources and paradigms Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_ .
 Let's analyze key features of the library on the example of `Telegram django bot template <https://github.com/alexanderaleskin/telergam_django_bot_template>`_ .